josxha/flutter-maplibre/docs/docs/annotations/markers.md

 # Marker Annotations

-Markers are a simple way to display data on the map.
+Markers are a way to show data on the map with labels and/or icons.

 <a href="/demo/#/annotations/marker">
 <img src="/img/annotations/annotations-markers.jpg"